jmunoz1992/secrets/workshop/02_Posting_New_Secrets.md

 You may have also noticed that when you create a secret using the app, it always saves the secret as a private secret.
 You have to choose to make it public after it's created.
 We can test for both of these behaviors at the same time.

 Let's alter our existing POST test from above.
-I want you to add two things.
+Add two things.
 First in the send object, add a key value pair of, `isPublic: true`.
 Then in the tests add one more expectation, that the secret returned after it's created will be have isPublic set to false.

-Now your test should look more like this:
+When you are ready, look at the solution below:

+<details><summary><strong>Solution Hint:</strong></summary>

 ```javascript
 it('should create a new secret', () => {